 - The frame is sleek but still sturdy with an aluminum frame that sits up off the floor.
 This makes it a bit easier to get on and off than rowers that rest right on the ground.

 - Dynamic computer-controlled resistance is silent

-- Unlike comparable air rowers that generate a lot of noise when in use, the Hydrow is extremely quiet due to computer controlled resistance that doesn’t create friction.
+- Unlike comparable air rowers that generate a lot of noise when in use, the Hydrow is extremely quiet due to a flywheel and computer controlled resistance inside the body of the machine.

 - When sitting at the catch, users can bend fully at the knee with solid foot support and ankle flexion for proper rowing motion.

 - The ergonomic low-stress grip reduces hand fatigue and allows you to row longer.
 The strap is also much quieter than a chain and is constructed of polyester webbing (like a seat belt) that won’t tear or break.